Kurt Wise

-Kurt Patrick Wise (born August 1, 1959) is an American geologist, paleontologist, and young Earth creationist who serves as the director of the Creation Research Center at Truett McConnell University in Cleveland, Georgia.
+Kurt Patrick Wise (born August 1, 1959) is an American paleontologist and geologist.
+A young Earth creationist, he is a professor of natural science at Truett McConnell University, where he is also the director of its Creation Research Center.
 He writes in support of creationism and contributed to the Creation Museum in Petersburg, Kentucky.

 Biography

+Early life and education

-Wise was born into a fundamentalist Baptist family in Illinois.
-He attended the University of Chicago and graduated with honors with a Bachelor of Arts (B.A.) in geophysics.
-He then was educated at Harvard University, where he earned a Master of Arts (M.A.) in geology and a Ph.D. in paleontology under the supervision of evolutionary biologist Stephen Jay Gould, a prominent opponent of creationism, in 1989.
+Wise was born in 1959 to a fundamentalist Baptist family in Illinois.
+He was raised in a farming community in Rochelle, Illinois.
+After high school, Wise graduated from the University of Chicago with a Bachelor of Arts (B.A.) in geophysics with honors in 1981.
+He then completed graduate studies at Harvard University, where he earned a Master of Arts (M.A.) in geology and a Ph.D. in paleontology under the supervision of Stephen Jay Gould, a prominent opponent of creationism, in 1989.

+Wise's doctoral dissertation at Harvard was titled, "The estimation of true taxonomic durations from fossil occurrence data".
+According to science historian Ronald Numbers, "fellow graduate students sometimes taunted their creationist colleague, but the bemused Gould always treated him [Wise] with respect".

+Career

 Since the fall of 2009, Wise has been the director of Truett McConnell University's Creation Research Center in Cleveland, Georgia.
 Between August 2006 and May 2009, he taught at Southern Baptist Theological Seminary as director of the school's Center for Theology and Science, a job in which he was preceded by intelligent design advocate William Dembski.
 He had previously taught at Bryan College in Dayton, Tennessee, where he served as Director of the Center for Origins Research and as an Associate Professor of Science for seventeen years.

 He served as consultant to the Answers in Genesis Creation Museum which opened in 2007.
 Timothy H. Heaton, another scientist who studied under Stephen Jay Gould, knows Wise as "a less propaganda-oriented creationist" than Ken Ham, the leader of Answers in Genesis, and said that Wise's influence on the displays was apparent.